scipy-conference/scipy_proceedings/papers/mike_pacer/scipy_first_draft.rst

 Directed acyclic graphs(:sc:`dag`\s) are directed graphs that contain no cycles.

-The number of :sc:`dag`\s that can be obtained from a set of nodes of size :math:`n` can be defined recursively as follows :cite:`mckay2004acyclic`:
+The number of :sc:`dag`\s that obtainable from a set of :math:`n` noddes can be defined recursively as follows :cite:`mckay2004acyclic`:

 .. math::